We hear hackathon organizers complain time and time again that they just can’t seem to attract enough developers to their hackathon.

 You can foster a great community environment by hosting your hackathon on a platform that doesn’t just offer collaboration as a standalone tool, but one that makes it easy and natural.

-Why we recommend using a dedicated chat for the event
+Why we recommend using a dedicated chat for the event:

-One mistake lots of hackathon organisers make is directing their participants to several platforms for the event.
-That makes the participant follow a messy process - they register in one place, then have to make a new account on a chat platform, join multiple channels and keep track of all the conversations happening inside.
+That makes the participant follow a messy process - they register in one place, then have to make a new account on a chat platform, join multiple channels, and keep track of all the conversations happening inside.

-There are several reasons why this doesn’t work, but most of all, it’s a messy process that doesn’t actually foster or encourage collaboration.
-In Eventornado, all registered participants are automatically forwarded to the event chat and added to the appropriate channels.
+There are several reasons why this doesn’t work, but most of all, it’s a messy process that doesn’t foster or encourage collaboration.

 If you don’t get the word out, you risk wasting your efforts and losing out on talented developers who could have enriched your hackathon and been part of your community.

-There are lots of ways to market your hackathon, but we know it can be difficult to know where to start.
 We’ve put together a guide filled with the best ways to get your hackathon out there and in front of the right people: 7 Fool-Proof Ways To Promote Your Hackathon

 The quickest way to repel quality applicants to your hackathon is to offer an unimpressive prize.

-While the best prize is usually cash (remember that you’ll likely have lots of entrepreneurs and startup organisers), there are plenty of hackathons that award non-cash prizes that offer value to participants, and so can you.
+While the best prize is usually cash (remember that you’ll likely have lots of entrepreneurs and startup organizers), there are plenty of hackathons that award non-cash prizes that offer value to participants, and so can you.

-Do developers really need more tablets?
+Do developers need more tablets?

 Laptops, tablets/iPads, phones, etc. are common prizes but it’s worth remembering that your developers most likely already own all of those things, and that decreases the value of your prize.

-Many people have a difficult time imagining themselves as winners, and a hackathon that only offers first place prizes can easily facilitate that doubt.
+Many people have a difficult time imagining themselves as winners, and a hackathon that only offers first-place prizes can easily facilitate that doubt.

 By offering several prizes, you can drastically increase the number of registrations and submissions, as more people feel that they could be in for a chance to win.

-Common practices include offering a first-place prize and two runner ups, or a first-place prize, second, third, fourth and fifth runners ups.
+Common practices include offering a first-place prize and two runner-ups, or a first-place prize, second, third, fourth, and fifth runners-ups.

-How can you impress and attract developers if you’re a small business, an unknown startup or a new name in the industry?
+How can you impress and attract developers if you’re a small business, an unknown startup, or a new name in the industry?

 It’s a fool-proof and simple way to instantly enhance the prestige of your hackathon and attract talented developers.